 Knowing how to choose a carrier oil is important.

-Each of them have different properties, and are useful for many different applications.
-Some are nut based, and for those who can’t have nuts, they will need to avoid them.
-Some are cheaper than others.
-Here are some carrier oils to choose from to help you with your essential oil applications.
+Each oil has different properties, and is useful for many different applications.
+Some are nut based, so those who can’t have nuts will need to avoid them.
+Some are more inexpensive than others.
+Here are some carrier oils to choose from that will help you with your essential oil applications:

-Apricot Kernel Oil-made from the pressed kernels of apricots, and used interchangeably with sweet almond oil. this is a light oil, that has a slightly nutty scent.
-Often found in cosmetics and natural body care. (get it here)
+Apricot Kernel Oil-made from the pressed kernels of apricots and used interchangeably with sweet almond oil.
+This is a light oil that has a slightly nutty scent.
+It is often found in cosmetics and natural body care.

-Avocado Oil-a light green oil that leaves no greasy residue on the skin, avocado oil is thick and creamy.
-Commonly used in soap making or luxury body care.
-It is also used as a high temp cooking oil, as it can withstand heats of over 400 without breaking down. (get it here)
+Avocado Oil-a light green oil that leaves no greasy residue on the skin.
+Avocado oil is thick and creamy.
+It is commonly used in soap making or luxury body care and can also be used as a high temp cooking oil, as it can withstand heats of over 400° without breaking down.

-Coconut Oil-perfect for massage oils, this thick oil is solid at a room temperature of 76.
-Although solid, it easily melts with body skin temperature, and is quickly absorbed by the skin.
-Also used as a cooking oil, and is common to many kitchens. (get it here)
+Coconut Oil-perfect for massage oils, this thick oil is solid at a room temperature of 76° .
+Although solid, it easily melts with body temperature, and is quickly absorbed by the skin.
+It can also be used as a cooking oil, and is common to many kitchens.

-Grapeseed Oil-processed from the seeds of the grapes, this thin oil is often used in culinary applications as well as cosmetic.
-This oil has no odor, and is light in color. (get it here)
+Grapeseed Oil-processed from the seeds of grapes, this thin oil is often used in culinary as well as cosmetic applications.
+This oil has no odor, and is light in color.

 Jojoba Oil-one of the thickest oils used in body care and aromatherapy, this oil also is considered to be anti-inflammatory.
-That property makes it a great carrier oil in skin salves that are meant to soothe broken, burned, or rough skin. (get it here)
+This property makes it a great carrier oil to mix with skin salves that are meant to soothe broken, burned, or rough skin.

 Olive Oil-often found in kitchens as a cooking or salad dressing base, this oil coats the skin well and is quickly absorbed.
-It’s strong scent makes it best used as a fraction of the total carrier oil. (get it here)
+Because of it’s strong scent, it is best used at a fraction of the total carrier oil.

-What carrier oil would you use most often?
-Be sure to pin this for later!
+Which carrier oil would you use most often?